Insights into the physics of neutron star interiors from pulsar glitches: Constraints on neutron star structure

 This is represented in Fig.~\ref{fig:max_glitch}; not surprisingly, lighter pulsars can, in principle, undergo larger glitches.
-If we observe a large glitch of amplitude $\Delta \nu$ from a pulsar, all the input which predict a theoretical glitch smaller than the observed one are ruled out, at least for that object.
-By fixing the EOS and $f_P$, this translates into an upper limit on the mass of a particular glitching object.
-To date, the pulsar that displayed the glitch of largest amplitude is J0205+6449 \citep{Livingstone2009ApJ}, that, therefore, should have a mass lower than $1.1 - 1.2 \, M_\odot$ when the pinning forces of \citet{seveso_etal16} are used in the inner crust.
-Since the theoretical minimum mass of a neutron star estimated from supernovae explosions is $\sim 1.17 \, M_\odot$ \citep{suwa_minimum_mass_2018}, this means that the input used to calculate $\Delta \Omega_{\rm max}$ in Fig.~\ref{fig:max_glitch} is only marginally acceptable.
+If we observe a large glitch of amplitude $\Delta \nu$ from a pulsar, all the inputs which predict a theoretical glitch smaller than the observed one are ruled out, at least for that object.
+To date, the pulsar that displayed the glitch of largest amplitude is J0205+6449 \cite{Livingstone2009ApJ}, that, therefore, should have a mass lower than $1.1 - 1.2 \, M_\odot$ when the pinning forces of \citet{seveso_etal16} are used in the inner crust.
+Since the theoretical minimum mass of a neutron star estimated from supernovae explosions is $\sim 1.17 \, M_\odot$ \cite{suwa_minimum_mass_2018}, this means that the input used to calculate $\Delta \Omega_{\rm max}$ in Fig.~\ref{fig:max_glitch} is only marginally acceptable.
 Hence, the largest glitch of J0205+6449 tells us that it may be necessary to extend the pinning region in the outer core, especially if even larger glitches will be detected in the future or new and more refined microscopic calculations will provide estimates of pinning forces in the crust that are lower than the ones used here.